 Master this essential documentation concept

-A Knowledge Management System is a technology platform that captures, organizes, and shares an organization's collective knowledge to improve decision-making and operational efficiency.
-It serves as a centralized repository where teams can store, search, and collaborate on institutional knowledge, best practices, and documentation.
+A technology platform that captures, stores, organizes, and shares an organization's collective knowledge and information to improve decision-making and efficiency.

 A Knowledge Management System (KMS) is a comprehensive technology solution designed to capture, organize, store, and distribute an organization's collective knowledge and information assets.
 For documentation professionals, it serves as the backbone for creating, maintaining, and sharing knowledge across teams and departments.